 If you are interested in topics related to my research and think that you might be interested in joining my lab, please feel free to contact me at email@example.com.
 Before contacting me, I strongly encourage you to read some of my recent publications, which can be found at: https://davidbryantlowry.wordpress.com/publications/

 My appointment at MSU is in the Department of Plant Biology (http://www.plantbiology.msu.edu/).
-While my appointment is in Plant Biology, there is the opportunity for graduate students to apply jointly to the University Program in Ecology, Evolutionary Biology, and Behavior (EEBB; http://eebb.msu.edu/).
-Students in EEBB obtain their degree from a core department (Plant Biology), but also receive a certificate from EEBB.
-Students can also join my lab and receive their degree through the Genetics Graduate Program (http://www.genetics.msu.edu/index.html), which is part of the BioMolecular Science Gateway (http://biomolecular.msu.edu/index.html).
+While my appointment is in Plant Biology, there is the opportunity for graduate students to apply jointly to the University Program in Ecology, Evolutionary Biology, and Behavior Program (EEBB; http://eebb.msu.edu/) and/or the Molecular Plant Sciences Program (MPS; https://mps.natsci.msu.edu/).
+Students in EEBB and MPS obtain their degree from a core department (Plant Biology), but also receive a certificate from their training program.

 There are several fellowships at MSU, one exclusively for students in the plant sciences (unfortunately, these are only available for US citizens).
 There are also TA positions available in the Plant Biology department at MSU.
-The Genetics Program supports students during their first year of laboratory rotations.
+The MPS Program supports students during their first year of laboratory rotations.
 If you are eligible, I strongly encourage you to apply for a NSF Graduate Fellowship.
 These are very competitive, but a real benefit to your graduate program.

 All of the application materials for the PhD programs should be available on the web, but if you have any questions regarding Plant Biology, please let me know.